Non-Expansive Fuzzy Coalgebraic Logic: Two Quantitative Probabilistic Modal Logics

 \section{Two Quantitative Probabilistic Modal Logics}

+We proceed to introduce two introductory examples of non-expansive fuzzy modal logics, both interpreted over probabilistic structures.

-The fuzzy qualification \emph{probably} is understood as deeming the probability of some property as being `high' in a vague sense, allowing that the property itself may be vague.
+\paragraph*{The Logic of `generally'} The fuzzy qualification \emph{probably} is understood as deeming the probability of some property as being `high' in a vague sense, allowing that the property itself may be vague.
 One standard formal interpretation of \emph{probably} is to take expected truth values~\cite{Zadeh68,Hajek07,SchroderPattinson11}.
 As an alternative with possibly better computational properties, the following interpretation has been proposed, with the suggested pronunciation `\emph{generally}'~\cite{SchroderPattinson11}:

-Fix a continuous piecewise linear monotone function $h\colon [0,1] \rightarrow [0,1]$, the \emph{conversion function}, and let $\mathsf{At}$ be a set of atoms.
+Fix a continuous piecewise linear monotone function $h\colon [0,1] \rightarrow [0,1]$, the \emph{conversion function}, assuming for convenience $h(0)=0$, and let $\mathsf{At}$ be a set of atoms.
 Formulae $\phi,\psi,\dots$ of the \emph{non-expansive logic of `generally'}, or briefly $\Lgen$, are given by the grammar

 The semantics is defined over \emph{probabilistic models} $M=(X, \tau, \pi)$ consisting of a set~$X$ of \emph{states}, an evaluation function $\pi\colon X \times \mathsf{At} \rightarrow [0,1]$ assigning fuzzy truth values to atoms at each state, and a transition structure $\tau\colon X \rightarrow \mathcal{D}(X)$, where $\mathcal{D}(X)$ is the set of discrete probability distributions on~$X$.
 The truth degree $\llbracket \phi \rrbracket_M (x)\in[0,1]$ of a formula~$\phi$ at a state $x \in X$ is defined recursively by